louisdtb/bowl/README.md

 ## Background / Overview

 Bowl is a React food menu.
-The idea was to create a modern, pretty menu.
+The idea was to design and build an interactive, engaging menu in a weekend.

 This repo is for reference only.